17-7PH

 Advantages

-- High Strength: Excellent strength and hardness due to precipitation
+- High Strength: Excellent strength-to-weight ratio due to precipitation hardening.

-- Corrosion Resistance: Good performance in corrosive environments.
+- Corrosion Resistance: Good performance in various corrosive environments.

 Limitations

-- Cost: Higher cost due to complex alloying and processing.
+- Cost: Higher cost compared to some other stainless steels due to alloying and processing.

-- Machinability: Can be difficult to machine due to its hardness.
+- Machinability: More difficult to machine compared to standard stainless steels due to its hardness.